swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ::::::::::::::::: testimonial

-We also invite you to read this blog post about [10 Commands to Get Started with Git](https://rviews.rstudio.com/2020/04/23/10-commands-to-get-started-with-git/) with screenshots of the Rstudio web-based interface.
+We also invite you to read this blog post about [10 Commands to Get Started with Git](https://rviews.rstudio.com/2020/04/23/10-commands-to-get-started-with-git/) with screenshots of the RStudio web-based interface.

 :::::::::::::::::::::::::::::